-and partner in the work would have aided their views, even this did not shake him.
-He would go on with his Divine Leader, and they found, that, as it was said of old, they could not 'bind him for the maidens, or part him among the merchants,' either of the world or of the church.
-There were not wanting those who, from the beginning of the work, having departed from simplicity, fondly hoped, that he also would,
+for the maidens, or part him among the merchants,' either of the world or of the church.
+There were not wanting those who, from the beginning of the work having departed from simplicity, fondly hoped that he also would,

-"Though born for the universe, narrow his mind, And to party give up what was meant for mankind."
+"Though born for the universe, narrow his mind,".

+And to party give up what was meant for mankind."

 But they prevailed not.
-He held on his even course, and "squared his useful life below by reason and by grace."
+He held on his even course, and "Squared his useful life below by reason and by grace."

 To use his own expression, he crept along, 'through honour and through dishonour;' and could neither be beat down nor turned out of the way.
 The Lord shined upon his path, and none of his works have been burned.
-Even in this last, and by those who watched for his halting, supposed to be his greatest deviation, 'the wisdom that is from above' is apparent.
-The amazing extension, and wholly religious nature of the work, speaks for itself; evidencing the utter impossibility, that it ever could be strictly united to any human system; while its friendliness to all, and especially to our venerable establishment, shows it to be the work of 'Him who gave himself a ransom for all, to be testified in due time.'
-That time now appears swiftly approaching.
+Even in this last, and by those who watched for his halting supposed to be his greatest deviation, 'the wisdom that is from above' is apparent.
+The amazing extension and wholly religious nature of the work speaks for itself; evidencing the utter impossibility that it ever could be strictly united to any human system; while its friendliness to all, and especially to our venerable establishment, shows it to be the work of 'Him who gave himself a ransom for all, to be testified in due time.'
+That time now appears swiftly

-CONTINUANCE OF MR. WESLEY'S LABOURS-HIS VISIT TO IRELAND-ACCOUNT OF THE WORK OF GOD IN THE FRENCH ISLANDS-MR. WESLEY'S VISIT TO THEM-LATTER DAYS AND DEATH OF MR. CHARLES WESLEY-A REVIEW OF HIS CHARACTER.
+CONTINUANCE OF MR. WESLEY'S LABOURS-VISIT TO IRELAND-ACCOUNT OF THE WORK OF GOD IN THE FRENCH ISLANDS-MR. WESLEY'S VISIT TO THEM-LATTER DAYS AND DEATH OF MR. CHARLES WESLEY-A REVIEW OF HIS CHARACTER.

-During the latter years of Mr. Wesley's life, he was a wonder unto many.
-To see a man, at the age of fourscore years and upwards, persevering in daily labours, from which even the young and vigorous would recede, as from an intolerable burden: To see him rising in the morning at four; travelling often from thirty to sixty or seventy miles a day; preaching daily two, three, or four, yea, sometimes five sermons; reading, writing, visiting the sick, conversing with his friends, and superintending the societies wherever he came: And, in all this labour and care, to see him a stranger to weariness, either of body or mind:-This was a new thing in the earth, and excited the admiration of mankind.
+During the latter years of Mr. Wesley's life he was a wonder unto many.
+To see a man, at the age of fourscore years and upward, persevering in daily labours, from which even the young and vigorous would recede as from an intolerable burden: to see him rising in the morning at four; travelling often from thirty to sixty or seventy miles a day; preaching daily two, three, or four, yea sometimes five sermons; reading, writing, visiting the sick, conversing with his friends, and superintending the societies wherever he came: and, in all this labour and care, to see him a stranger to weariness, either of body or mind:- This was a new thing in the earth, and excited the admiration of mankind.

-I have already noted the observations which he made on his birthday, in Holland, in the year 1783, that, "by the mercy of God, his eyes were not waxed dim, and what strength of body or mind he had thirty years before, the same he had then."
+I have already noted the observations which he made on his birth-day, in Holland, in the year 1783, that, "by the mercy of God, his eyes were not waxed dim, and what strength of body or mind he had thirty years before, the same he had then."
 And we find similar remarks yearly in his Journal till the year 1787.

-In that year, he visited Ireland; and, passing through the North of that kingdom, he called upon a respectable Clergyman, whose kind attentions in his sickness at Tandragee, in the year 1775, had laid him under obligations.
-After he had quitted this agreeable family, reflecting on some painful deviations which he had observed, he sent the Clergy-Vol. II.

-man the following letter.
-It will serve, as one instance, to show that faithfulness for which he was so remarkable.
+In that year he visited Ireland; and, passing through the north of that kingdom, he called upon a respectable clergyman, whose kind attentions in his sickness at Tandragee, in the year 1775, had laid him under obligations.
+After he had quitted this agreeable family, reflecting on some painful deviations which he had observed, he sent the clergyman the following letter.
+It will serve as one instance, to show that faithfulness for which he was so remarkable.